Explore health content from A to Z.

 Teach your child his or her phone number, address, and parents’ first names.
 These are important to know in an emergency.

 Once your child outgrows the car seat, use a high-backed booster seat in the car.
 This allows the seat belt to fit properly.
+A booster should be used until a child is 4 feet 9 inches tall and between 8 and 12 years of age.
 All children younger than 13 should sit in the back seat.

 Teach your child not to talk to or go anywhere with a stranger.